-- Ridley Rocks Inc. President, CEO, management and exploration fees - SW Project Management Vice president, project management and exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees for member group of companies - Delphis Financial Strategies CFO and management fees to October 27, 2012 - Phoenix One Consulting Inc. CFO and management fees starting June 20, 2012 and ending November 29, 2013 - CJ Dong Consulting Inc. CFO and management fees starting November 29, 2013 - Candente Copper Corp. shared administrative expenses with a Company related by directors and management in common
+- Ridley Rocks Inc. President, CEO, management and exploration fees - SW Project Management Vice president, project management and exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees for member group of companies - Phoenix One Consulting Inc. CFO and management fees starting June 20, 2012 and ending November 29, 2013 - CJ Dong Consulting Inc. CFO and management fees starting November 29, 2013 and ending March 19, 2015 - Candente Copper Corp. shared administrative expenses with a Company related by directors and management in common

-The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the years ended March 31, 2014 and 2013.
+The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the years ended March 31, 2015 and 2014.
 Expenses have been measured at the exchange amount that is determined on a cost recovery basis.